vandan1710/ReflectiveMirror/README.txt

 added .css code for many pages as well as for data base to look better.

 and have added details in About us page
+Their are so much changes we done in our project

 This is about us page url
 https://localhost:7261/Home/About